JohnLockwood/Goalboost/README.md

-# Alguito
+# Goalboost
-Alguito is a time and billing application written using Python, Flask, and MongoDb.
+Goalboost is a time and billing application written using Python, Flask, and MongoDb.
 It is employee owned source, not open source -- see the [license](LICENSE.md).

 # Getting Started.
 Well, you'll need Python 3 and MongoDb for starters.
 You can clone the code according to the license, but to work on it you'll